-The short film provides and overview and introduction as to why diversity and equality is important at the University of Liverpool.
+This short film provides an overview and introduction on the importance of diversity and equality at the University of Liverpool.
 The film covers topics such as disability, gender, race, religion and sexual orientation, and includes interviews with Professor Kelvin Everest, Pro Vice Chancellor Student Experience, and Carol Costello, Director of Human Resources.

 Staff learning and development